jamiehadd/jamiehadd.github.io/_pages/about.md

 <br>Recent News
 ===========
+<b>May '23: </b> I'm serving on the organizing committee for the third SIAM Conference on the Mathematics of Data Science (SIAM MDS) in 2024!
+SIAM MDS is a biennial conference of the SIAM Activity Group on Data Science and “aims to bring together those who are building foundations for data science and its applications across science, engineering, technology, and society.”
+The organizing committee shapes and defines the scientific program of the conference, e.g., identify invited speakers, choose mini-tutorials, etc.  I'm very excited to help plan this amazing conference!

 <b>April '23: </b> I was featured in the April 2023 Academic Data Science Alliance (<a href="https://academicdatascience.org/">ADSA</a>) Career Development Network Round-up (newsletter) and <a href="https://academicdatascience.org/resources/meet-a-data-scientist-jamie-haddock/">blog</a>!

 <b>March '23: </b> We (with students Tyler Will, Joshua Vendrow, Runyu Zhang, Mengdi Gao, and Eli Sadovnik, and colleagues Denali Molitor and Deanna Needell) submitted our paper <a href="https://arxiv.org/abs/2303.00058">Neural Nonnegative Matrix Factorization for Hierarchical Multilayer Topic Modeling</a>!
 In this paper, we introduce a new model based on nonnegative matrix factorization (NMF) for detecting latent hierarchical structure in data, which we call Neural NMF.
 This model frames hierarchical NMF as a neural network, and we provide theoretical results which allow us to train Neural NMF via a natural backpropagation method.
 We illustrate the promise of this model with several numerical experiments on benchmark datasets and real world data.